tidal3527/stable-research/docs/01-stablecoins-101/03-how-stablecoins-work/index.md

 - **Examples**: DAI (MakerDAO), LUSD (Liquity)
 - **How It Works**: Users deposit crypto assets into smart contracts as collateral to mint stablecoins.
 - **Strengths**: Decentralized, transparent reserves, censorship-resistant.
-- **Risks**: Requires excess collateral, vulnerability to market crashes.
+- **Risks**: Requires excess collateral, vulnerable to market crashes.

 ### 3. **Algorithmic Stablecoins**
 Algorithmic stablecoins use smart contracts to dynamically adjust supply and demand, rather than relying on direct collateral.